Macroscopic fluctuation theory of interacting Brownian particles: Transport coefficients

 Since this equation directly determines the chemical potential $\mu(\rho)$, it is here simpler to express the diffusion coefficient using Eq.~\eqref{eq:DiffCoefMu}.
 Taking a derivative of~\eqref{eq:EqforMuCalo} with respect to $\rho$, we obtain $\mu'(\rho) = -1/\partial_\mu^2 \phi_{\mathrm{G}}(\beta,\mu(\rho))$, and thus we get the parametric representation

 with $\mu(\rho)$ determined by~\eqref{eq:EqforMuCalo}, which explicitly reads

 These two equations give a parametric representation of the diffusion coefficient for the Calogero gas of Brownian particles.
 Importantly, the thermal de Broglie wavelength $\ell_0$ appears in both equations, but actually cancels out in $D(\rho)$.
 Indeed, Eq.~\eqref{eq:MuCalo} actually determines $\e^{\beta \mu(\rho)}/\ell_0$, which is exactly the combination that appears in $\phi_{\mathrm{G}}$~\eqref{eq:GrandPotCalo}.
+This is a general feature, that holds for any interaction potential $V_0$, as discussed in Appendix~\ref{App:DeBroglie}.

 The parametric representation~(\ref{eq:DCalo},\ref{eq:MuCalo}) can be easily implemented to evaluate numerically $D(\rho)$, which is shown in Fig.~\ref{fig:DCalo}.

 It is also well suited to extract asymptotic behaviors in the low/high density or temperature regimes.
 For instance, solving~\eqref{eq:MuCalo} for $\rho \to \infty$ or $T \to 0$, we get